 - Set tasks for the next steps that you need to do to progress through the stages of your opportunity.
 Your tasks can also be related to other records.

-- You can customize the look of the opportunity cards that display on your pipeline by choosing which pieces of information are displayed, and in what order.
+- You can Edit Opportunity Cards to customize the look of the opportunities that display on your pipeline by choosing which pieces of information are displayed, and in what order.

 - To customize opportunity cards, click the settings icon in the upper right corner of your pipeline and select “Opportunity Card Fields”